eeditiones/teipublisher-docker-compose/README.md

 ## 1. Create a Dockerfile

-We would suggest to copy TEI Publisher's main [Dockerfile](https://github.com/eeditiones/tei-publisher-app/blob/bdffd983b84297f296145e16687a59841aef5161/Dockerfile#L55) to the root of your custom app repository: remove the sections referring to the Shakespeare and Van Gogh demo apps, and replace the bits referring to TEI Publisher with your own custom app.
-By going through the file it should be easy to see.
+We would suggest to copy the included template [Dockerfile](Dockerfile.tmpl) to the root of your custom app repository: by going through the file it should be easy to see.
 The relevant lines you should have are:

 ```
 ARG MY_EDITION_VERSION=1.0.6